Zifius/Magizendo/README.md

-# This phpcs standard combines Ecg and Zend standards into one
+# This PHPCodeSniffer standard combines Ecg and Zend standards into one

 Usage: clone the repo, `git submodule init && git submodule update`